-By Christopher Zoukis The trend by states moving to reject life sentences without the possibility of parole for juvenile offenders continued this year when the Washington State Supreme Court ruled the practice unconstitutional on October 18.
+The trend by states moving to reject life sentences without the possibility of parole for juvenile offenders continued this year when the Washington State Supreme Court ruled the practice unconstitutional on October 18.
 In State of Washington v.
-Brian Bassett, the court noted that states were “rapidly abandoning” the practice, since youth…Read More
+Brian Bassett, the court noted that states were “rapidly abandoning” the practice since youth are “less criminally

-By Christopher Zoukis Lower-income, and racial and ethnic minority youth are far more likely to face incarceration or probation because of an inability to pay debts imposed by the justice system, according to a report issued by Philadelphia’s Juvenile Law Center.
-The legal aid and advocacy group analyzed state laws on the fines, fees, restitution…Read More
+Inability to pay for court-related costs, fees for mandated tests, fines, and other costs can mean youth will be denied bail and remain in juvenile detention.
+Lower-income and racial and ethnic minority youth are far more likely to face incarceration or probation because of an inability to pay debts imposed by the justice system, according

 On the evening of May, 15, 2010, 17-year-old Kalief Browder had no idea his life was about to change.
 The chain of events that led to Browder’s bizarre life change began when he and his friend were walking through the Bronx coming home from a party and were stopped by police.
 Browder soon found himself surrounded by a police squad with a spot light blinding him.
 You would have thought he was being accused of murder, but in actuality he was framed for stealing a back pack.

 The police informed Browder and his friend that a Mexican individual claimed they stole his back pack.
 Browder revealed to the police his personal items in the back pack he carried and insisted he did not steal the back pack.
 A police officer stepped away to speak with the alleged victim who was sitting in a police car.
 When he returned he informed Browder the accuser had changed his story to indicate his back pack was stolen a few weeks ago.
 Apparently, the information was enough to warrant a trip to the Bronx precinct.
 The police officer promised Browder his visit to the precinct would be short lived, but the nightmare was just beginning.